 Introduction to assessment of the physical, cultural, psychosocial, and spiritual parameters in individuals and family health within the context of the nursing process.

-Prerequisites: Acceptance into the nursing program.
-Corequisites: Concurrent registration in NUR201 is required.
-Offered: Spring
+Prerequisites: CHL 110 and Acceptance into the nursing program.
+Corequisites: Concurrent registration in BIO 350 and NUR 302 is required.
+Offered: Spring.

 Development of beginning nursing skills related to caring for clients of various health/illness states.
 Emphasis on the nursing process, medication administration, communication, and evidence-based skills linked with theoretical content in concurrent courses.

 Development of beginning nursing skills related to caring for clients of various health/illness states.
-Emphasis on the intravenous medication administration and evidence-based skills linked with theoretical content in concurrent nursing course.
+Emphasis on intravenous medication administration and evidence-based skills linked with theoretical content in concurrent nursing courses.

 Analysis of nursing care relating to individuals experiencing selected acute, chronic, and/or potential health issues.
-Students use evidence, including clinical knowledge, as a framework for developing nursing diagnosis, interventions, and expected outcomes.
+Evidence, including clinical knowledge is used as a framework for developing nursing diagnosis, interventions, and expected outcomes.

 Analysis of nursing care relating to individuals experiencing selected acute, chronic, and/or potential health issues.
-Students use evidence, including clinical knowledge, as a framework for developing nursing diagnoses, interventions, and expected outcomes.
-This course is a continuation of NUR313.
+Evidence, including clinical knowledge is used as a framework for developing nursing diagnoses, interventions, and expected outcomes.
+This course is a continuation of NUR 313.

 A focus on the care of individuals in various health/illness states.
-Students will implement the nursing process in laboratory and various healthcare settings fulfilling nursing roles with a focus on critical thinking and evidence-based practice.
+Students implement the nursing process in various healthcare settings fulfilling nursing roles with a focus on critical thinking and evidence-based practice.

 Overview of chronic health issues throughout the lifespan in the context of families and communities with an emphasis on mental health issues.

-Develop nursing skills used in specialty areas of nursing with a focus on children, families, and populations.
-Enhance nursing informatics skills in order to improve the quality and safety of healthcare delivery.
+Development of nursing skills used in specialty areas of nursing with a focus on children and families.
+Enhancement of nursing informatics skills in order to improve the quality and safety of healthcare delivery.

 Practice and demonstrate competency in complex clinical situations.
 Includes consideration of the scope of nursing practice in the integration of technology, skills, resource allocation, interdisciplinary collaboration, and delegation and supervision of nursing personnel.